 Q. Do I have to live on campus in the residence halls?

-Q. When do I find out about housing?
-How will I be assigned a roommate?
-When will I find out my roommate's name?
+Q. When do I find out about housing and how will I be assigned a roommate?

 Q. Can students living in the residence halls have cars on campus?

 Parking Services at (715) 346-3900.
 Metered parking costs 50 cents per hour.

 Q. What safety precautions does the campus provide?

 UWSP Protective Services has a mission to provide a safe campus environment and the protection of persons and property.
 Permanent police and security staff, assisted by specially trained student patrols, cover the residence halls area, parking lots and the campus grounds.